 What goes into a Personal Injury Settlement Demand?

-Once you are through with your medical treatment, or you’ve reached maximum medical improvement, and gathered all the documents necessary to make your settlement demand, it’s time to write a settlement demand letter.
+Once you are through with your medical treatment, or you’ve reached maximum medical improvement and gathered all the documents necessary to make your settlement demand, it’s time to write a settlement demand letter.

 Here’s a common format:

-• Quick intro, and usually the settlement demand dollar amount (some people prefer to have it at the end)
+• Quick intro, and usually the settlement demand amount (some people prefer to have it at the end)

-• How the wreck/incidence occurred
+• How the wreck/incident occurred

 • Summary of the damages sustained (Medical Treatment/Bills, Lost Income, Pain & Suffering)

-The Demand Letter
+Settlement Demand LetterThe Demand Letter

 Here’s how a lot of demand letters are structured for a personal injury claim:

-The Claims Information Section: Between the insurer’s address and “Dear Sir or Madam”, you should have a block of information that quickly lets the adjuster know the following:
+The Claims Information Section: Between the insurer’s address and “Dear Sir or Madam,” you should have a block of information that quickly lets the adjuster know the following:

 Name of Claimant: <your full name>